 English and Creative Writing

-Creative writing assistant professor CM Burroughs chose poetry over law school—to the benefit of Columbia’s writing students.
+Creative writing associate professor CM Burroughs chose poetry over law school—to the benefit of Columbia’s writing students.

 How did you originally get involved with poetry?